Google Algorithm Insights & Tips For Small Businesses

 Content is key

-Of the 26 Google ranking factors, the vast majority of more than 1,500 survey participants (all professionals in the field of search engine optimization) believe that the relevance of overall page content on a website is the primary ranking factor currently used by Google.
+Of the 26 Google ranking factors, the vast majority of more than 1,500 survey participants (all professionals in the field of search engine optimisation) believe that the relevance of overall page content on a website is the primary ranking factor currently used by Google.
 This is a change from recent years when the quality of linking sites was believed to be a higher priority.
 Although links are still an important consideration, excellent content is now the top ranking factor.

 How to optimise your site: